Medical Office Administration

 Physicians and healthcare professionals depend on their administrative staff for accuracy, compliance and interoffice communications as well as detailed record keeping, scheduling and billing.

-- State–of–the–industry lab where you take classes to prepare you for the coordination of front office/back office operation before your internship
+- State–of–the–industry lab where you take classes to prepare you for the coordination of front office operation before your internship

 - A focused program that provides in–depth front office management skills